 - If you or your kids need to take a break, head to the play area or snack bar.
 This will give you a chance to fill up little bellies and give your kids a chance to run around a bit.

 - Check out the sea turtle rescue interactive exhibit.
 Here, your kids can pick a sea turtle and then go through all the steps necessary to rehabilitate that turtle and release it back into the wild.

 - To save some money, look for discounts on admission to the aquarium on their official website.

 Kelly Tarlton’s Sea Life Aquarium is an amazing way to spend half a day in Auckland.
 It is entertaining and educational for kids of all ages.
 The shark tank and penguin exhibit alone are well worth the price of admission.
 During your family’s next visit to Auckland, be sure to visit the Auckland aquarium.
 You won’t regret it!

-For more help planning your family trip to New Zealand, see our ultimate guide to planning your New Zealand trip, free things to do with kids, Waitomo Glowworm Caves, the Navy Museum, things to do with kids on New Zealand’s North Island, Te Papa, Mama Brown’s, our New Zealand road trip, and mistakes to avoid in New Zealand.
+For more help planning your family trip to New Zealand, see our ultimate guide to planning your New Zealand trip, free things to do with kids, Waitomo Glowworm Caves, the Navy Museum, things to do with kids on New Zealand’s North Island, Te Papa, Mama Brown’s, our New Zealand road trip, the Auckland Museum, and mistakes to avoid in New Zealand.

 P.S.
 Need help finding the best places to go on your family vacations?
 My Ultimate USA Bucket List for Families will instantly give you 60 of the best vacation destinations for families in the United States!
 Get it for FREE in the box below and start planning your next trip today!
 Plus, as a bonus, you will receive my weekly email newsletter full of family trip tips and inspiration!